-No finding of violation of this Code shall be made except upon concurring vote of five (5) out of five (5) members of the Ethics Commission.
+No finding of violation of this Code shall be made except upon concurring the vote of five (5) four (4) out of five (5) members of the Ethics Commission.
 The Chairperson shall render the finding of the Ethics Commission within thirty (30) business days after conclusion of the hearing.
+A copy of the finding shall be sent to the complainant, respondent, Town Council, and Mayor.